 Or, as the popular saying goes, “Not your keys, not your coins.”

-Regarding trading efficiency, the crypto exchange is a few steps ahead of crypto wallets.
+Regarding the trading efficiency, crypto exchange is a few steps ahead of crypto wallets.
 Keeping your coins on the exchange allows you to quickly trade currencies without the need to deposit your funds in a trading avenue since they're already there.

 Moreover, if you make multiple transactions daily, it just doesn't make financial sense to store your money outside the exchange as you have to pay various fees and gas prices each time you transfer coins to and from an exchange.